DethtorkkY/-/README.md

-# 21_play
+# Project-21

 ## About
-Hi, I 21 GAME, CLICK START
+Hi, this is a code of a Game in Telegramm bot, named 21.

 ## Usage: